christianalfoni/EffectsStream/README.md

 document.body.querySelector('#button').addEventListener('click', stream.bind())
 ```

-**Effects-Stream** is written in TypeScript so we can ensure some type safety on this code by.
+**Effects-Stream** is written in TypeScript so we can ensure some type safety on this code by:

 ```ts
 import { Stream } from 'effects-stream'